eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 The key idea behind Pratt parsing is to use nested levels of recursion to represent nested expressions of increasing precedence.

-By definition, a level exits upon encountering an operator with lower precedence than the level's.
+By definition, a level exits an operator with lower precedence appears.

-A level's precedence is defined by the parent level's operator.
+The parent expression's operator determines a level's precedence.
 The root expression has no parent; this means minimum precedence.

 ```ts